etkraw/Microwalk/README.md

 A documentation of the different modes can be found in the next section.

+### Preventing trace bloat for recursive functions
+Sometimes recursive functions will bloat the trace to a point where files balloon in size and become too large to perform leakage detection on.
+In this case, use the `-b` command line parameter detailed below.
+In normal operation (when this parameter is not entered) all calls, returns, memory accesses, etc. are tracked by the pintool.
+This parameter stops the tool tracking/recording these when the call stack grows beyond a certain size.

 ## Command line parameters
 The program supports the following commands: